Fraser A. Gorman (photo courtesy of Big Hassle, PR)

 "The gig is great," he confirms.
 "It's incredible to be so directly involved in how the station sounds on a daily basis.
 Discovering new music and new artists is a huge part of the job, and it's nice to be able to share those discoveries with the staff as well as our audience."

-Russ is heard weeknights at 10pm on The Alternate Side on FUV, and often on WFUV, including subbing for absent weekday hosts and pitching in during fund drives.
+Russ is heard Friday nights at 9pm on The Alternate Side, and often on WFUV, including Saturdays from 10am-1pm, subbing for absent weekday hosts, and pitching in during fund drives.
 "Basically, I just try to play music that I'm excited about and want to share with listeners that will get excited about it, too.
 I'm me on the radio, no wacky shtick or announcer voice.
 It's just me."

 Borris is just a regular guy who happens to know a lot about music.
 He fits right in at the humble yet esteemed WFUV.
 He counts Black Sabbath, Johnny Cash, Depeche Mode, Neil Diamond, Nirvana, R.E.M., The Smiths, Bruce Springsteen, and Tom Waits among his favorite musicians.